Who are the most influential thinkers in world?

 Karl Heinrich Marx was a German philosopher, economist, historian, sociologist, political theorist, journalist and socialist revolutionary.
 Born in Trier, Germany, Marx studied law and philosophy at university.
 He married Jenny von Westphalen in 1843.
-Due to his political publications, Marx became stateless and lived in exile with his wife and children in London for decades, where he continued to develop his thought in collaboration with German thinker Friedrich Engels and publish his writings, researching in the reading room of the British Museum.
-His best-known titles are the 1848 pamphlet
+Due to his political publications, Marx became stateless and lived in exile with his wife and children in London for decades, where he continued to develop his thought in collaboration with German thinker Friedrich Engels and publish his writings, researching in the British Museum Reading Room.
+His best-known titles are the 1848 pamphlet The Com

 1723 - 1790 (67 years)

-Adam Smith was a Scottish economist, philosopher as well as a moral philosopher, a pioneer of political economy, and a key figure during the Scottish Enlightenment,.
+Adam Smith was a Scottish economist, philosopher, pioneer of political economy, and a key figure during the Scottish Enlightenment.
 Smith wrote two classic works, The Theory of Moral Sentiments and An Inquiry into the Nature and Causes of the Wealth of Nations .
 The latter, often abbreviated as The Wealth of Nations, is considered his magnum opus and the first modern work of economics.
 In his work, Adam Smith introduced his theory of absolute advantage.

 1883 - 1946 (63 years)